-This is actually a pillar but also an outcome of the others 3, or 4 pillars that are feeding each other.
-Although we could also file the "citizens' assemblies" into the stakeholder's participation, we believe it is one of the strongest examples of collective assessment mechanisms.
-Building a common understanding of the starting point, of the possible ways and paths, and finding a consensus is extremely powerful to change the "traditional" boundaries and always reached unexpected decisions.
-Grenoble is launching its own citizen assembly on climate change, as a local version of the French Convention Citoyenne pour le Climat.
+This pillar can either be viewed as resulting from the 3 others, or all four pillars can be viewed as feeding into each other.
+Although we could also file the "citizens' assemblies" under "stakeholders' engagement", we believe it is one of the strongest examples of collective assessment mechanisms.
+Building a shared understanding of the starting point, of the possible ways forward, and finding a consensus is an extremely powerful method to change the "traditional" boundaries and always leads to unexpected decisions.
+Grenoble is launching its own citizen assembly on climate change, as a local version of the French Citizens Convention for Climate.

-As this executive summary shows, the first pillar, knowledge-based, is easier to implement and have already been tested more than the others.
-The other three have less developed models; everything is still to be built.
+As this executive summary shows, the first pillar, knowledge-based, is easier to implement and has already been tested more than the others.
+The other three have less developed models; everything has to be built.
 Inventing new forms of local partnerships, besides being the necessary foundation for a shared process and collective vision for the territory, might be the most exciting part of the journey.
-Why skipping it?
+Why skip it?

-This is why we chose to tell the story behind each of the case-studies in this publication.
-More than going into the details of the processes, we insisted on how they emerged, under which conditions and with the help of which actors.
-Often, the way is the aim.
+This is why we chose to tell the story behind each of the case studies in this publication.
+Instead of going into the details of the processes, we explored on how they emerged, under which conditions and with the help of which actors.
+It is about the journey, not the destination.